I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Because She Can

 An employee of a well-known cellphone carrier shared the story of an agitated customer who came in one day with a complaint he would never forget.
 The woman was visibly upset as she handed him her red flip phone.

-When he asked her how he could help, she prefaced what she was about to say with the words, "You'll think I'm crazy."
+When he asked her how he could help, she surprised him by saying that he would think she was crazy.
 After being assured that she couldn't tell him anything he hadn't heard before, the woman laid out her story.
 She explained that she worked in a funeral home and that, quite simply, something connected to the business had commandeered her phone.